source-foundry/font-v/README.md

 ## About

-font-v is an open source font version string library (`libfv`) and executable (`font-v`) for reading, reporting, modifying, and writing OpenType name table name ID 5 records (i.e. version string records) in `*.otf` and `*.ttf` fonts.
-It provides support for the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv).
+font-v is an open source font version string library (`libfv`) and executable (`font-v`) for reading, reporting, modifying, and writing OpenType name table ID 5 records and head table fontRevision records in `*.otf` and `*.ttf` fonts.
+The application provides support for the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv).

-font-v is built with Python and can be used on Linux, macOS, and Windows platforms with Python 2 and Python 3 interpreters.
+font-v is built with Python and can be used on Linux, macOS, and Windows platforms with current versions of the Python 2 and Python 3 interpreters.

 ## Contents
 - [Installation](#installation)